ffmpeginteropx/FFmpegInteropX/README.md

 Call `FrameGrabber.CreateFromStreamAsync()` to grab one or more frames from a video file.

+### Subtitle Support

+FFmpegInterop will automatically load and use all embedded subtitles, supporting all formats through ffmpeg.
+You have to use the MediaPlaybackItem returned from the MSS object.
+Then subtitles can be selected from MediaElement's transport controls.

+You can also add external subtitle files to a MediaPlaybackitem by using UWP APIs.
+See the sample apps for reference.
+External subtitles are limited to the formats understood by UWP, as they are currently not parsed through ffmpeg.

 ## Integrating FFmpegInterop into your app solution

 If you want to integrate FFmpegInterop into your app, you can just add the project file (`FFmpegInterop\Win10\FFmpegInterop\FFmpegInterop.vcxproj`) to your app solution as an existing project and add a reference from your main app project to FFmpegInterop.
 The FFmpegInterop project does not have to be in your app's solution folder.